wjburton/personal_website/content/post/interpretable_model_log/index.md

 2. A model to represent lemonade stand profit.
 If a lemonade stand has total costs of 10 dollars and makes 1 dollar per cup sold, then the mathematical model to represent profit is $$-10 + 1x = profit$$ In this example we are building a mathematical model to represent a real life process.
 Once we have this model we can start answering questions about that process/phenomena like how many cups do I need to sell to break even, or how many do I need to sell before I can buy an Xbox!

 This is the same thing we do with a "Data Science Model".
-We are typically building a mathematical or rule based representation (model) of some real life process/phenomena (Though the real life process is often far more complex than the examples which is why we use far more complicated models) so that we can start to answer questions about our process/phenomena.
-Because we want to create a representation of the real life process, you need to think of what components the model should include and what would make sense.
+We are typically building a mathematical or rule based representation (model) of some real life process/phenomena so that we can start to answer questions about our process/phenomena.
+Because we want to create a representation of the real life process, for an interpretable and explainable model you need to think of what components make sense to include in the model.

 To add onto the lemonade stand example, say we want to predict x, the number of cups sold.
 We have two variables at our disposal.
 The number of squirrels in a 100 meter radius, and the temperature outside.
 When exploring the data you find out that the number of squirrels was the strongest predictor and because of this you build the model only on the number of squirrels.
 What have you just done??
 Do you think squirrel count provides an accurate representation of lemonade sales?
-While it was useful to predicting in the past it is important to understand how/why it fits into the model.
-This is a little crazy of an example, but I kid you not, one time I saw someone use client name as a variable for building a churn model.
+While it was useful to predicting in the past it is important to understand how/why it fits into the model when building an interpretable and explainable model.

+This was a little crazy of an example, but I kid you not, one time I saw someone use client name as a variable for building a churn model.
 NAME?? how can the name of someone (ex. bob vs sam) be predictive of churn?
-Before dropping all possible variables into XGboost clapping your hands together and saying done, you really need to take the time to understand what you are trying to model, and physically model it to the best of your ability.
+Before dropping all possible variables into XGboost clapping your hands together and saying done, you really need to take the time to understand what you are trying to model, think about what variables would make sense to use, and physically model it to the best of your ability.
 This takes time.

 ### What is an interpretable model?
-An interpretable model in a data science context is a model in which you can really understand how it works why it is making certain predictions.
+An interpretable model in a data science context is a model that allows you to understand exactly how it arrives at its predictions.
 To categorize commonly used models (again focusing on binary predictions): <br>

-These are not exhaustive lists <br>
+*These are not exhaustive lists* <br>
 **Interpretable**
 * Decision Tree
 * Logistic Regression